 Overview of Secondary Hemostasis

-Secondary hemostasis is the series of interrelated chemical processes that lead to the formation of durable fibrin strands and their incorporation into the existing platelet plug, creating a fibrin clot.
+Secondary hemostasis is the series of interrelated chemical processes that form durable fibrin strands and their incorporation into the existing platelet plug, creating a fibrin clot.
 The fibrin strands are manufactured through the interaction of various coagulation factors via a process known as the coagulation cascade.

 After strand construction, these fibrin monomers are woven into the framework of the platelet plug, adding greater strength and stability.